jjfishtank/ExploringRust/README.md

 Rust uses ahead-of-time (AOT) compilation.
 This means Rust code is compiled to machine code before it is run, resulting in efficient execution.

 ### Static and dynamic aspects
-Rust is statically typed and uses a sophisticated system of lifetimes to manage memory8.
+Rust is statically typed and uses a sophisticated system of lifetimes to manage memory.
 It also supports dynamic dispatch through traits.

 ### Best suited projects
 Rust is well-suited for system programming, game development, and other performance-critical applications.
 It’s also used in web development and for creating command-line tools.